-If our product candidate is approved and then causes serious or unexpected side effects, a number of potentially significant negative consequences could result, including:
+If batoclimab is approved and then causes serious or unexpected side effects, a number of potentially significant negative consequences could result, including:

-- regulatory authorities may withdraw, suspend or limit their approval of the product or require a REMS (or equivalent outside the U.S. to impose restrictions on the product's distribution or require other risk management measures; - we may be required to recall a product; - · additional restrictions may be imposed on the marketing of the particular product or the manufacturing processes for the product or any component thereof; - regulatory authorities may require the addition of labeling statements, such as warnings or contraindications, require other labeling changes or require field alerts or other communications to physicians, pharmacies or the public; - we may be required to change the way the product is administered or distributed, conduct additional clinical trials, change the labeling of a product or be required to conduct additional post-marketing studies or surveillance; - we may be required to repeat a nonclinical study or clinical trial or terminate a program, even if other studies or trials related to the program are ongoing or have been successfully completed;
+- regulatory authorities may withdraw, suspend or limit their approval of the product or require a REMS (or equivalent outside the U.S. to impose restrictions on the product's distribution or require other risk management measures; - · we may be required to recall a product; - additional restrictions may be imposed on the distribution or marketing of the particular product or the manufacturing processes for the product or any component thereof, including a "black box" warning or contraindication on the product label or communications containing warnings or other safety information about the product; - regulatory authorities may require the addition of labeling statements, such as warnings or contraindications, require other labeling changes or require field alerts or other communications to physicians, pharmacies or the public; - we may be required to change the way the product is administered or distributed, conduct additional clinical trials, change the labeling of a product or be required to conduct additional post-marketing studies or surveillance; - we may be required to repeat a nonclinical study or clinical trial or terminate a program, even if other studies or trials related to the program are ongoing or have been successfully completed; - we may be sued and held liable for harm caused to patients, or may be subject to fines, restitution or disgorgement of profits or revenues;

-- we may be sued and held liable for harm caused to patients; - physicians may stop prescribing the product; - reimbursement may not be available for the product; - we may elect to discontinue the sale of our product; - the product may become less competitive; and - our reputation may suffer.
+- physicians may stop prescribing the product; - reimbursement may not be available for the product; - we may elect to discontinue the sale of our product; - the product may become less competitive; and - our reputation may suffer.

-Any of these events could prevent us from achieving or maintaining market acceptance of the affected product candidate and could substantially increase the costs of commercializing our product candidate, if approved.
+Any of these events could prevent us from achieving or maintaining market acceptance of batoclimab and could substantially increase the costs of commercializing our product candidate, if approved.